Arts and Humanities Research Council

-The Arts and Humanities Research Council (AHRC), formerly Arts and Humanities Research Board (AHRB), is a British research council, established in 1998, supporting research and postgraduate study in the arts and humanities.
+The Arts and Humanities Research Council (AHRC) is a council of UK Research and Innovation (UKRI), a non-departmental public body sponsored by the Department for Science, Innovation and Technology, responsible for supporting research and innovation in the arts and humanities.

 History

-The Arts and Humanities Research Board (AHRB) was founded in 1998 and became a Research Council in April 2005.
+AHRC was founded as the Arts and Humanities Research Board (AHRB) in 1998 and became a Research Council in April 2005.